Nature Viewing

 Choose from the following to find a site: Owl in tree near Raco Area

-Hiawatha National Forest is rich in wildlife, which includes 312 species that live within the Hiawatha National Forest region.
+Hiawatha National Forest is rich in wildlife, including 312 species known to live within the Hiawatha National Forest region.

 Eleven federally Threatened or Endangered species are known to occur within the Forest, including: Gray Wolf, Canada Lynx, Great Lakes Piping Plover, Kirtland's Warbler, Bald Eagle, Hine's Emerald Dragonfly, Lakeside Daisy, Pitcher's Thistle, Dwarf Lake Iris, Hart's-tongue Fern, and Houghton's Goldenrod.